 An outbreak in 1996-97 in southeastern Romania resembled a subsequent outbreak in Israel in 2000, which was associated with a heat wave early in the summer with high minimum temperatures.
 These observations are in agreement with a climatic model for West Nile virus with mild winters, dry spring and summers, heat waves early in the season and wet autumns.
 Dry spells favour reproduction of city-dwelling mosquitoes (e.g. Culex pipiens) and concentrate vectors with their avian hosts around water sources, which leads to arbovirus multiplication.
 Explanatory models have assisted public-health practitioners in making decision about the spraying of preventative of preventive larvicides.

 Dengue is the most important arboviral human disease, however, mainly due to nearly universal use of piped water the disease has disappeared from Europe.
-Dengue is frequently introduced into Europe by travelers returning from dengue-endemic countries but no local transmission has been reported since it would also depend on the reintroduction of its principal vector, the mosquito Aedes aegypti (yellow fever mosquito) which is adapted to urban environments.
+Dengue is frequently introduced into Europe by travellers returning from dengue-endemic countries but no local transmission has been reported since it would also depend on the reintroduction of its principal vector, the mosquito Aedes aegypti (yellow fever mosquito) which is adapted to urban environments.
 However, over the last 15 years another competent vector Aedes albopictus (Asian tiger mosquito) has been introduced into Europe and expanded into several countries, raising the possibility of dengue transmission.

 Epidemiological studies have shown that temperature is a factor in dengue transmission in urban areas.
 Climate change projections on the basis of humidity for 2085 suggests dengue transmission to shift the latitudinal and altitudinal range.
 In temperate locations, climate change could further increase the length of the transmission season.
 An increase in mean temperature could result in seasonal dengue transmission in southern Europe if A aegypti infected with the virus were to be established.